 A student who is a resident of Texas and attending school in another state is eligible.
 An out-of-state student attending a Texas school is eligible provided the vehicle is licensed (or is being licensed) in Texas.

 If you have been issued car insurance through TAIPA and have gone 3 years without a car accident or traffic ticket, your insurance carrier must take you out of the TAIPA program and offer you standard car insurance at a lower rate.

 When you drive in Texas it’s wise to be prepared for severe weather conditions.
 Don’t risk fines and suspension of your vehicle’s registration.
-Call now for your free car insurance quote online now by entering your zip code at the top of the page or by giving us a call at 800-777-5620.
+Request a free Texas car insurance quote online now by entering your zip code at the top of the page or by giving us a call at 800-777-5620.